-David M. Bernstein

-Consultant in Toxicology, Geneva, Switzerland
+David M. Bernstein2 Consultant in Toxicology, Geneva, Switzerland

-Rick Rogers

-Rogers Imaging Corporation, Needham, Massachusetts, USA
+Rick Rogers Rogers Imaging Corporation, Needham, Massachusetts, USA

-Paul Smith

-Research & Consulting Company Ltd., Füllinsdorf, Switzerland
+Paul Smith Research & Consulting Company Ltd., Füllinsdorf, Switzerland

-Jörg Chevalier

-EPS Experimental Pathology Services AG, Muttenz, Switzerland
+Jörg Chevalier EPS Experimental Pathology Services AG, Muttenz, Switzerland

+ABSTRACT:

 Inhalation toxicology studies with chrysotile asbestos have in the past been performed at exceedingly high doses without consideration of fiber number or dimensions.
-As such, the exposures have exceeded lung overload levels, making quantitative assessment of these studies difficult if not impossible.
-To assess the cellular and pathological response in the rat lung to a wellcharacterized aerosol of chrysotile asbestos, a 90-day subchronic inhalation toxicology study was performed using a commercial Brazilian chrysotile (CA 300).
-The protocol was based on that established by the European Commission for the evaluation of synthetic vitreous fibers.
-The study was also designed to assess the potential for reversibility of any such changes and to permit association of responses with fiber dose in the lung and the influence of fiber length.
-Wistar male rats were randomly assigned to an air control group and to 2 CA 300 exposure groups at mean fiber aerosol concentrations of 76 fibers $L > 20 \ \mu m/cm^3$ (3413 total fibers/cm3; 536 WHO fibers/cm3) or 207 fibers $L > 20 \ \mu$ m/cm3 (8941 total fibers/cm3; 1429 WHO fibers/cm3).
-The animals were exposed using a flow-past, nose-only exposure system for 5 days/wk, 6 h/day, during 13 consecutive weeks (65 exposures), followed by a subsequent nonexposure period lasting for 92 days.
-Animals were sacrificed after cessation of exposure and after 50 and 92 days of nonexposure recovery.
-At each sacrifice, subgroups of rats were assessed for the determination of the lung burden; histopathological examination; cell proliferation response; bronchoalveolar lavage with the determination of inflammatory cells; clinical biochemistry; and for analysis by confocal microscopy.
-Through 90 days of exposure and 92 days of recovery, chrysotile at a mean exposure of 76 fibers $L > 20 \ \mu \text{m/cm}^3$ (3413 total fibers/cm3) resulted in no fibrosis (Wagner score 1.8 to 2.6) at any time point.
-The long chrysotile fibers were observed to break apart into small particles and smaller fibers.
-In vitro modeling has indicated that these particles are essentially amorphous silica.
-At an exposure concentration of 207 fibers $L > 20 \ \mu m/cm^3$ (8941 total fibers/cm3) slight fibrosis was observed.
-In comparison with other studies, chrysotile produced less inflammatory response than the biosoluble synthetic vitreous fiber CMS.
-As predicted by the recent biopersistence studies on chrysotile, this study clearly shows that at that at an exposure concentration 5000 times greater than the U.S. threshold limit value of 0.1 f(WHO)/cm3, chrysotile produces no significant pathological response.
+As such the exposures have exceeded lung overload levels making quantitative assessment of these studies difficult if not impossible.
+To assess the cellular and pathological response in the rat lung to a well characterised aerosol of chrysotile asbestos, a 90 day sub-chronic inhalation toxicology study was performed using a commercial Brazilian chrysotile (CA 300).
+The protocol was based upon that established be the European Commission for the evaluation of synthetic vitreous fibers.
+The study was also designed to assess the potential for reversibility of any such changes and to permit association of responses with fibre dose in the lung and the influence of fibre length.

+Wistar male rats were randomly assigned to an air control group and to two CA 300 exposure groups at mean fibre aerosol concentrations of 76 fibres L>20 μm/cm3 (3,413 total fiber/cm3; 536 WHO fiber/cm3) or 207 fibres L>20 μm/cm3 (8,941 total fiber/cm3; 1,429 WHO fiber/cm3).
+The animals were exposed using a flow past, nose only exposure system for five days per week, 6 hours per day, during 13 consecutive weeks (65 exposures) followed by a subsequent non-exposure period lasting for 92 days.
+Animals were sacrificed after cessation of exposure and after 50 and 92 days of non-exposure recovery.
+At each sacrifice, sub-groups of rats were assessed for the determination of the lung burden; histopathological examination; cell proliferation response; broncho-alveolar lavage with the determination of inflammatory cells; clinical biochemistry and for analysis by confocal microscopy.
-Received 16 September 2005; accepted 16 November 2005.

-This study was sponsored by a grant from SAMA Mineração de Amianto LTDA.
-Brazil.

-Address correspondence to Dr. David M. Bernstein, Consultant in Toxicology, 40 chemin de la Petite-Boissière, 1208 Geneva, Switzerland.
+2 Address correspondence to: Dr. David M. Bernstein, Consultant in Toxicology, 40 chemin de la Petite-Boissière, 1208 Geneva, Switzerland.
 E-mail: davidb@itox.ch